How To Eat Caviar: A Step-By-Step Guide

 Step 4: Presentation

 Simple presentation allows the caviar’s flavour to shine without overwhelming it with other tastes.
-Traditional bases include blinis (which are small savoury pancakes), toast points, or unsalted crackers.
-These neutral carriers allow the taste of the caviar to be the main focus.
+Traditional bases include blinis, toast points, or unsalted crackers — neutral carriers that let the taste of the caviar take centre stage.
 Add small dollops of crème fraîche for a creamy, slightly tangy counterpoint to the caviar.
+(We’ll cover the classic blini pairing in more detail below.)

 Other classic garnishes include finely chopped red onion, hard-boiled egg (whites and yolks separated and finely chopped), and fresh chives or dill.
 These should be used sparingly to enhance rather than overpower the caviar.